Keyshia Cole Apologizes For Making VERZUZ Fans Wait Over An Hour… Explains The Real Reason

 She added: “I think, more so than anything, people wanted me to sit, be present…even though they didn’t know that I was present.”

-Cole also offered a shout out to OT Genasis, who she says recognized the wireless connection at the studio needed to be fixed as she was finishing getting ready:
+Cole also offered a shout out to O.T.
+Genasis, who she says recognized the wireless connection at the studio needed to be fixed as she was finishing getting ready:

 “When I was literally in the back and putting on my last touches, and I’m looking at the video from back in my dressing room… and I said ‘Why does my picture look so dark?’
 Soon as that happened, OT came back and said, ‘You know they gotta fix the internet connection because you are going to be experiencing another situation, you know like Teddy Riley…’ You know the picture wasn’t clear, the visual wasn’t clear, the sound wasn’t good.
 I was really skeptical about that.
 I was just like, I don’t want to go on and they not see me, and I’m looking blurry, the connection wasn’t right.
 I said ‘You need to fix that first and then I’ll come out.